 Plant Uses: Internal: Diarrhea, diverticulitis, Chron’s disease, weak digestion.
 Sweet fern has an affinity for the intestinal tract.

-External: Poison ivy, oak and sumac, eczema, sprains, swellings, inflammation.
+External: Poison ivy, oak and sumac, eczema, acne, sprains, swellings, inflammation.

 Matthew Wood recommends Sweet Fern for lymphatic swellings, diarrhea, poor digestion, weakened immunity, emaciation and poor bone development and worms.
 Indications for use he states are; black rings under the eyes and sunken eyes.
 (Wood p.125, 126)

 Harvesting Sweet Fern